MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/binding-property.md

 ---
 author: stevewhims
 description: A property that can be effectively bound to a XAML control is known as an *observable* property.
 This topic shows how to implement and consume an observable property, and how to bind a XAML control to it.
-title: XAML controls; binding to a C++/WinRT property ms.author: stwhi ms.date: 03/07/2018
+title: XAML controls; bind to a C++/WinRT property ms.author: stwhi ms.date: 03/07/2018
 ms.topic: article